Ibrahim Fauzee: Public statements

 Pakistan's Daily Times reported that Ibrahim Fauzee spoke out for the first time following his 2005 release, on 31 October 2008.

 The Times attributed Fauzee's comments to the electoral defeat of the Maldives leader Maumoon Abdul Gayoom.
 He attributed his detention to Gayoom.

 Fauzee said that the Americans had allowed him to be interrogated by Maldives security officials.
 He said Maldives officials had interrogated him about whether he planned to challenge Gayoom.
 He blamed Gayoom's regime for not trying to secure his release earlier.
 He said Maldivian security officials had kept him under surveillance.

 Public appearance

-Breaking his silence on 11 November 2008, after the change of the government, Fauzee founded a religious organisation, Islamic Foundation of the Maldives, on 26 April 2009, in the capital city of the Maldives, Male’.
+Breaking his silence on 11 November 2008, after the change of the government, Fauzee founded a religious organisation, Islamic Foundation of the Maldives, on 26 April 2009, in the capital city of the Maldives, Malé.
 He is the founder and the current president of the organisation.
 The religious gatherings of Islamic Foundation attracted thousands of supporters, making it one of the leading organisations operating in the country.

 He openly criticised the religious policies of the country, including when the English reporting website Minivan News published a letter calling for gay rights.
 His continuous attempts forced the Ministry of Islamic Affairs to probe the matter.